45 Ways to Have a Healthy Sex Life After 40

 Apply This Da Vinci Quote As You Wish

 “Water is the driving source of all nature.”

 “Never give a sword to a man who can’t dance.”

 Asparagus—for its various nutrients—has been linked to higher testosterone and sex drive.

 Instead of dumping four buckets of sugar/syrup/cream/flavor-of-the-month into your coffee, sprinkle on some nutmeg.
 Some animal studies have shown that the spice improves sexual activity.

 “After many years of sex with the same person, the actual act of making love can take on a certain predictability,” Cadell says.
 Switch up something: The room, the position, the night of the week, the order in which you remove clothes, the channel.

 The Next Time is Influenced by What Happened Last Time

-A study in the Archives of Sexual Behavior found a key ingredient to long-term relationship success: Cuddling
+A study in the Archives of Sexual Behavior found one key ingredient to long-term relationship success: Cuddling.

 Hold the Door Open